Joseph Hirshhorn: Biography

 Hirshhorn went to work as an office boy on Wall Street at age 14.
 Three years later, in 1916, he became a stockbroker and earned $168,000 that year.
 A shrewd investor, he sold off his Wall Street investments two months before the collapse of 1929, realizing $4 million in cash.
 Hirshhorn made his fortune in the mining and oil business.
 In the 1930s, he focused much of his attention on gold and uranium mining prospects in Canada, establishing an office in Toronto in 1933.

 In the 1950s, he and geologist Franc Joubin were primarily responsible for the "Big Z" uranium discovery in northeastern Ontario and the subsequent founding of the city of Elliot Lake.
 Hirshhorn Avenue, a residential street in that city, is named after him.
 By 1960, when he sold the last of his uranium stock, he had made over $100 million in cash from the uranium business.

 From 1961 to 1976, Hirshhorn lived in a three-story Norman chateau in a 22 acre estate at the summit of Round Hill, a 550 ft rise in north-central Greenwich, Connecticut, with a view of the Manhattan skyline.

 Art collecting

 When Hirshhorn began to make money, he began to buy art, both paintings and sculpture.
 He amassed a collection of paintings and sculptures from the 19th and 20th centuries.
 Applying himself seriously to the study of art, he would question dealers, critics, and curators, and visit artists in their studios.
 He made quick decisions on buying a piece.
 "If you've got to look at a picture a dozen times before you make up your mind", he once said, "there's something wrong with you or the picture".

-Hirshhorn graced his Greenwich mansion with paintings by Willem de Kooning, Raphael Soyer, Jackson Pollock, Larry Rivers, and Thomas Eakins, and the grounds outside with sculptures by Auguste Rodin, Pablo Picasso, Henri Matisse, Alberto Giacometti, Alexander Calder, Richard Bernstein (artist), and Henry Moore.
+Hirshhorn graced his Greenwich mansion with paintings by Joseph Glasco (and sculpture), Willem de Kooning, Raphael Soyer, Jackson Pollock, Larry Rivers, and Thomas Eakins, and the grounds outside with sculptures by Auguste Rodin, Pablo Picasso, Henri Matisse, Alberto Giacometti, Alexander Calder, Richard Bernstein (artist), George Rickey, and Henry Moore.
 He allowed many nonprofit groups to use tours of his sculpture garden for fundraising.